-Made from puffed rice, tomatoes, onions, spices, tamarind sauce, coriander leaves.
-Its a flavorful delicacy which can be enjoyed anytime of the day.
-It’s impossible to have enough of this dish, it leaves you wanting for more.
+Made from puffed rice, tomatoes, onions, spices, tamarind sauce, and coriander leaves.
+It is a flavorful delicacy that can be enjoyed at any time of the day.
+It’s impossible to have enough of this dish, and it leaves you wanting more.

-Originally a South Indian delicacy, this dish has made its way in every Mumbaikar’s heart.
+Originally a South Indian delicacy, this dish has made its way into every Mumbaikar’s heart and home.

-Head to Nandu’s in Mumbai to relish on the flavorful delicacy.
+Head to Nandu’s in Mumbai to relish the flavorful delicacy.

 Chunks of meat are marinated and grilled on charcoal giving birth to its distinct smokiness.

 Cost – Rs.
 150 per plate (Around 2 to 3 Kebab sticks)